tbm/homepage/pages/debian/kirkwood/qnap/ts-119/install.md

 </div>

-Now connect to the installer (again, replacing the address in the example with the actual IP address of your QNAP) and login as user `installer` with the password `install`:
+Now connect to the installer (again, replace the address in the example with the actual IP address of your QNAP) and login as user `installer` with the password `install`: